Pros: Very good sub-bass, clean bass with minimal mid-bass bleed, good tonality, good timbre, good tuning, price to performance ratio

 Frequency Response of the Sony MH755

-This is where it really shines for this unit, it poses a “Harman-Neutral” sound, good sub-bass extension with a peak in its upper-Mids which some may describe it as V or U shaped (in this case I would classify it as a U-shaped sound signature).
+This is where it really shines for this unit, it poses a “Harman-Neutral” sound, a good sub-bass extension with a peak in its upper-Mids which some may describe as V or U shaped (in this case I would classify it as a U-shaped sound signature).
 The MH755 is fun to listen to, has good timbre and tonal balance for its price and is often described as a “wonder” for many.

 Sources used: (Topping D10 > Atom Amp) and (Ibasso DX120)

 I really love the sub-bass that MH755 has, it creates that rumble that can really satisfy my sonic cravings and it just became my go-to when it comes to songs with low bass.
 Mid-bass on the MH755 is relatively less emphasized than sub-bass, but it is not lacking or missing, “thumps” are still clean, fast, and textured or in other words, “the dynamic driver kind of bass”.
 Overall, the bass here is boosted but not too much such that it overpowers other frequencies with minimal mid-bass bleed.